 Flag Description Static/Dynamic Reverse

 Generate a shared library

 -shared (as opposed to an dynamic -

 executable)

 On Darwin/OS X/iOS only,

 generate a standalone static

 -staticlib library (as opposed to an dynamic

-Staticiib executable).
-This is the dynamic
+-Staticiib executable).
+This is the чупаппс

 usual way to compile for

 iOS.

 Generate

 -fPIC position-independent code dynamic -

 (where available)

 -dynamic Use dynamic Haskell static

-ay nami c libraries (if available) Statio
+-dynamic libraries (if available) static

 Build dynamic object files

 -dynamic-too as well as static object files static -

 during compilation

+Flag Description Static/Dynamic Reverse

 -dyno Set the output path for the static

-- 1 dynamically linked objects
+-dyllo dynamically linked objects static -

 -dynosuf Set the output suffix for static

-dynamic object files
+dynamic object files static -

-, , , Selects one of a number of
+Selects one of a number of

 -dynload modes for finding shared static -

 libraries at runtime.

 On Darwin/OS X/iOS only,

-£ link in the framework name. drimomia
+link in the framework name.

 -framework name This option corresponds to dynamic -

 the -framework option

 for Apple's Linker.

 On Darwin/OS X/iOS only,

 add dir to the list of

 -framework-path directories searched for

-frameworks.
+name frameworks.
 This option dynamic -

-name corresponds to the -F
+corresponds to the -F

 option for Apple's Linker.

--1 1ib Link in library 11b dynamic
+-11ib Link in library 11b dynamic -

--1110 Add dir to the list of dynamic -
+Add dir to the list of

 -Ldir directories searched for dynamic

-питт libraries dynamic
+libraries

 Set main module and

 -main-is function dynamic -

 DLL-creation mode

 mk-dll (Windows only) dynamic -

 Don't assume this program

 -no-hs-main contains main dynamic -

-Contains mall
+Control whether the RTS

+behaviour can be tweaked

+via command-line flags and

+the GHCRTS environment

+variable.
+Using none

+-rtsopts, -rtsopts= means no RTS flags can be

+{none, some, all} given; some means only a dynamic -

+(Holle, Bolle, all) minimum of safe options

+can be given (the default),

+and all (or no argument at

+all) means that all RTS flags

+are permitted.

+Set the default RTS options

+-with-rtsopts=opts to opts. dynamic -

+-no-link Omit linking dynamic -

+-split-objs Split objects (for libraries) dynamic

+-static Use static Haskell libraries static

+-threaded Use the threaded runtime static

+-debug Use the debugging runtime static -

+Enable runtime event

+-eventlog tracing static -

+- Do not generate a manifest

+-fno-gen-manifest file (Windows only) dynamic -

+Do not embed the manifest

+-fno-embed- in the executable (Windows dynamic

+manifest ' dynamic -

+1 only)

-Flag Description Static/Dynamic Reverse -rtsopts, -rtsopts= {none, some, all} Control whether the RTS behaviour can be tweaked via command-line flags and the GHCRTS environment variable.
-Using none means no RTS flags can be given; some means only a minimum of safe options can be given (the default), and all (or no argument at all) means that all RTS flags are permitted. dynamic - -with-rtsopts=opts Set the default RTS options to opts. dynamic - -no-link Omit linking dynamic - -split-objs Split objects (for libraries) dynamic - -static Use static Haskell libraries static - -threaded Use the threaded runtime static - -debug Use the debugging runtime static - -eventlog Enable runtime event tracing static - -fno-gen-manifest Do not generate a manifest file (Windows only) dynamic - -fno-embed- manifest Do not embed the manifest in the executable (Windows only) dynamic - -fno-shared-implib Don't generate an import library for a DLL (Windows only) dynamic - -dylib-install- name path Set the install name (via - install_name passed to Apple's linker), specifying the full install path of the library file.
+Flag Description Static/Dynamic Reverse -fno-shared-implib Don't generate an import library for a DLL (Windows only) dynamic - -dylib-install- name path Set the install name (via - install_name passed to Apple's linker), specifying the full install path of the library file.
 Any libraries or executables that link with it later will pick up that path as their runtime search location for it.
 (Darwin/OS X only) dynamic -